Louis Rorimer

 Louis Rorimer (September 12, 1872 – November 30, 1939) was an American artist, an instructor at the Cleveland School of Art, and the founder of Rorimer-Brooks Co.

 Life

 Louis Rohrheimer was born to Minnie and Jacob Rohrheimer in 1872, the youngest of seven children.
 At the age of sixteen, Rohrheimer left to study in Europe at the Königliche Kunstgewerbeschule München in Munich and the École nationale supérieure des arts décoratifs and Académie Julian in Paris.
 Rohrheimer returned to Cleveland in 1893, founded Rohrheimer Design in 1896, and taught at the Cleveland School of Art from 1898 to 1936.
 He married Edith Joseph in 1903, and had two children Louise and James.
 Rohrheimer changed his name to Rorimer in 1917 due to anti-German and anti-Jewish sentiment.
 That same year he purchased the Brooks Household Arts Co. and merged it with his own studio to create the Rorimer-Brooks Studios or Rorimer Brooks Co.

+In 1939 he signed the affidavits (sponsorship papers) that allowed his cousins Stephen and Erna Rossmer and their daughter Gaby who were fleeing Nazi Germany to enter the United States and settle in New York.